andraglavan-zz/Blog/db_autorestore.md

  * the second one, *db-restore-from-snapshot*, will mainly focus on triggering the update and restore process:
     - will copy the latest snapshot ID value to the current snapshot ID and then trigger the main pipeline to deploy the changes and restore the databasess from the latest snapshots
 I took advantage of the already existing AWS Lambda functions that are sharing the database snapshots from one account to the other.
 The sharing part is not in the scope of this article but it was ilustrated for a better view of the solution.
+Having two lambda functions with a small defined taks, is not only best practise of AWS, but gives also the flexibility to copy/share more frequently without a real restore being done.

 In AWS SSM Parameter Store, I have created 5 parameters: